EldenSim/udp_ftp_stateless/README.md

 PROCESSING_STORAGE=256
 ```

--   MTU: Maximum Transmission Limit (Limits packet size)
+-   `MTU`: Maximum Transmission Limit (Limits packet size)
     -   Maximum packet size that can be trasmitted through the network.
--   MAX_CHUNKSIZE: Max chunksize for a large file to be split into to fit MTU
+-   `MAX_CHUNKSIZE`: Max chunksize for a large file to be split into to fit `MTU`

-    -   After encoding, encoded symbols will be larger than original symbols, thus we will limit the size of the chunk before encoding to ensure that the encoded symbol will fit the MTU limit
+    -   After encoding, encoded symbols will be larger than original symbols, thus we will limit the size of the chunk before encoding to ensure that the encoded symbol will fit the `MTU` limit
-    -   E.g. For a MTU = 9000, the maximum chunksize is
-    -   `MTU * MAX_SOURCE_SYMBOL_SIZE = 9000 * 64 = 576_000`
-    -   But packet preamble takes some space so we can limit chunksize to 500_000
+    -   E.g. For a `MTU` = 9000, the maximum chunksize is `MTU * MAX_SOURCE_SYMBOL_SIZE = 9000 * 64 = 576_000`.
+But packet preamble takes some space so we can limit chunksize to 500_000

--   MAX_SOURCE_SYMBOL_SIZE: Raptor Code variable
+-   `MAX_SOURCE_SYMBOL_SIZE`: Raptor Code variable
     -   Larger the symbol size, the smaller the encoded symbols size
--   NUMBER_OF_REPAIR_SYMBOLS: Raptor Code variable
+-   `NUMBER_OF_REPAIR_SYMBOLS`: Raptor Code variable

-    -   Increases the number of symbols sent, so even if more packets are lost, received is still able to reconstruct data
+    -   Increases the number of symbols sent, so even if more packets are lost, receiver is still able to reconstruct data
     -   E.g. Total symbols sent = 256 packets, I only need to receive 128 packets to reconstruct the data

--   DELAY_PER_CHUNK: Delay sender from sending after every Chunk (Default: 40 for reliable file transfer)
+-   `DELAY_PER_CHUNK`: Delay sender from sending after every Chunk (Default: 40 for reliable file transfer)

--   DELAY_PER_FILE: Delay sender from sending after every File
+-   `DELAY_PER_FILE`: Delay sender from sending after every File

--   PROCESSING_STORAGE: Receiver will wait for this amount of packets before processing (Default: 256)
+-   `PROCESSING_STORAGE`: Receiver will wait for this amount of packets before processing (Default: 256)

 # Sender programme logic

 1. Bind UDPSocket to IP address
 2. Connect Recv IP address to UDPSocket
 3. Calculate max chunksize to split file into
-4. Loop through each file in SENDING_DIRECTORY
+4. Loop through each file in `SENDING_DIRECTORY`
     1. Break files into chunks
     2. Initialise Raptor Encoder
     3. Loop through total number of symbols (num of source symbol + num of repair symbol)